tinted-theming/home/builder.md

 <details>
   <summary>Template Config Spec</summary>

-These files have the following example structure:
+These files have the following structure:

     default:
         extension: .file-extension